IanLockwood/1ReactNews/README.md

 ## Project Notes

 This was a fun project, and I learned a lot!
-I should mention that I spent about 8 hours on this project, but I added about 4 hours of time with extra research, detail work that I wasn't asked to do, some humble mobile and super-large-screen responsiveness, and accounting for some weird cases and errors with NewsAPI (detailed below).
+I spent about 8 hours on this project, but I added about 4 hours of time with extra research, detail work that I wasn't asked to do, some humble mobile and super-large-screen responsiveness, and accounting for some weird cases and errors with NewsAPI (detailed below).

 ### Some weird NewsAPI stuff